HalloAppInc/halloapp-ejabberd-pub/README.md

 ## Install on macOS
 Clone the repository using SSH instead of HTTPS.
 To generate the SSH key can refer to this link: https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

-Make sure install erlang with version 23 using Homebrew.
+Make sure install erlang with version 23 using Homebrew (currently version 24 is not backwards compatible).

 `brew install erlang@23`